 Anonymous demographic information of victim/survivors is required for the use of these services.
 Failure to provide this information may result in disapproval of future requests by your agency.
 Reimbursement or payment of services may be declined if such services are already mandated by federal law in the service location (e.g. hospitals, courtrooms).

 As a note to all programs, federal law mandates that services for persons with limited English proficiency (LEP) and services for persons with hearing disabilities are required in any program or activity that either receives Federal financial assistance or is conducted by any Executive agency.
 Limited English proficiency (LEP) services are required under Executive Order 13166, more information can be found here.
 Services for deaf and hard of hearing persons are required by the Americans with Disabilities Act, Section 504, available here.

-*Services may be subject to pre-approval.
+*Reimbursement is subject to approval.
 Reimbursement is provided as allotment of funds allow.
-Service requests that have not been pre-approved are not guaranteed reimbursement.

 This project was supported by Grant Number 2011-WF-AX-0021 awarded by the New Mexico Crime Victims Reparation Commission and the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions and recommendations expressed in the publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the NMCVRC or the Department of Justice, Office on Violence Against Women.